-Fall Reset: Come into yourself
+Fall Reset: Come into Yourself

 A DHARMAKAYA CENTER RETREAT

 Fall is often a time of new beginnings.
 Reset as you reconnect with nature, the present moment, and your inner being.
-Six teachers guide you through a range of powerful practices—including shamata, yoga, walking meditation, guided compassion meditation, personal outdoor meditation, reiki, qi gong, and singing bowls.
+Six teachers guide you through a range of powerful practices—including stillness meditation, yoga, walking meditation, guided compassion meditation, personal outdoor meditation, reiki, qi gong, and singing bowls.
 You will find yourself refreshed, recharged, and ready for all the world brings.

 “The variety of teachings was awesome.
 It made me feel healthier!”